-Bosnia: Cross border market trends, electricity export quantities and power dealers31.
-August 2015. / SEE Energy News
+Bosnia: Cross border market trends, electricity export quantities and power dealers, SEE Energy News

 Good connections of the BIH system with the neighboring power systems enabled sale of electricity to the countries in the region which have significant shortages.